Aron Flam: Det här är en svensk tiger

 In 2020, Flam published a book titled Det här är en svensk tiger ("This is a Swedish Tiger") which addresses the official policies of Sweden during World War II.
 In the book, Flam claims that under the guise of neutrality Sweden assisted the German war effort intentionally and consistently.
 He casts Swedish efforts to save Jews from Nazi persecution as insignificant, and criticizes the appraisal of these efforts by many historians as highly exaggerated.

-Swedish prosecutors seized the entire third print run of the book (2,000 copies), claiming that the cover of the book contained an image of the symbol En svensk tiger, a tiger sporting Sweden's national colors of blue and yellow, infringed on the copyright if the image.
+Swedish prosecutors seized the entire third print run of the book (2,000 copies), claiming that the cover of the book contained an image of the symbol En svensk tiger, a tiger sporting Sweden's national colors of blue and yellow, infringed on the copyright of the image.
 The image was part of a war-time information campaign now owned by the Swedish Military Preparedness Museum (Beredskapsmuseet).
 The matter was presented to court on 24 September 2020, and ignited some debate in Swedish media on censorship and the boundaries of satire.
 Flam was found not guilty by the Swedish courts.

+Politics

+In August 2026, he revealed that he intended to vote for the Citizens' Coalition in the upcoming municipal and regional elections, and the anti-immigration Sweden Democrats in the general election due to the perceived threat from Islamic Antisemitism.